Kgratton6/8-bit-CPU/README.md

 ## 🛠️Technologies Used

 - **Logisim**: For designing and simulating digital circuits.
-- **Exel** : For containing instruction information and simulating assembly.
+- **Excel** : For containing instruction information and simulating assembly.